fattorib/ZeRO-transformer/writeup.md

 Comparing the results between the baseline model and the experiment 1 models, shows that we can exchange a <1% performance decrease for an 11% speedup in overall training.

+Other questions to answer:
+1. Do these results carry over to other tasks too? - Requires implementing greedy decoding for GPT module.